Presidente Kubitschek

 Presidente Kubitschek is a Brazilian municipality in the state of Minas Gerais.
 Its population as of 2020 was 3,001 living in a total area of 189 km2.
 The city belongs to the statistical mesoregion of Jequitinhonha and to the statistical microregion of Diamantina.
 It became a municipality in 1962.

+Geography

 The municipal seat of Presidente Kubitschek is located at an elevation of 1109 meters in the upper Jequitinhonha River valley.
 It is south of Diamantina to which it is connected by state highways MG-259 and federal highway BR-267.
 The nearest major population center is Diamantina.